SohamNathani/Broker/README.md

 # Broker
-A bill management app for brokerage
+A bill management app for brokerage<br>

-To run this in your device nodejs must be installed
+To run this in your device nodejs must be installed<br>

-Following are the steps to run it
+Following are the steps to run it<br>

-1> Install all the dependencies and developer dependencies.
+1> Install all the dependencies and developer dependencies.<br>
-2> Run command npm run postinstall to rebuild electron for sqlite3.
+2> Run command npm run postinstall to rebuild electron for sqlite3.<br>
-3>Run command npm start and project will start.
+3>Run command npm start and project will start.<br>